aleph0mc/WinFormsTutorial/README.md

 Timer, BackGroudWorker, FileSystemWatcher, Process

 **WinFormsDragAndDropSol**
-Drag & Drop (IMPORTANT: DragDrop does not work if app is run as ADMINISTRATOR)
+Drag & Drop (IMPORTANT: Drag&Drop does not work if app is run as ADMINISTRATOR)

 **WinFormsTreeViewAndListViewSol**
 TreeView, ListView